Are you asking yourself “is my microfilm deteriorating?” If your answer is “yes” then you’ve found your starting place to:

 - If you have sheets of microfiche, go to your storage facility (even if it’s a closet in your office!) and pull out a few sheets from different locations.
 Smell the fiche to check for vinegar syndrome then inspect how they look (clean and clear?
 Moldy?
 Orange spots all over them).
 Test the flexibility of the sheets to see if they’re becoming brittle.

-If you think that a digital scanning project is the best way for you to preserve your microfilm and microfiche records from permanent loss, you may want to take a few minutes to enjoy some of our other articles to get an idea of what you’re looking forward to.
+If you think that a digital scanning project is the best way for you to preserve your microfilm and microfiche records from permanent loss, you may want to take a few minutes to look through some of our other articles.
+Here are some recommendations:

-“Why Should I Hire A Scanning ‘Expert?’” reviews the logistics of a digital scanning project so that you have the knowledge to make a decision to either scan your material internally or work with a third party to handle the conversion.
+“Why Should I Hire A Scanning ‘Expert?’” reviews the logistics of a digital scanning project so that you have the knowledge to make a decision to either scan your microfilm yourself or work with a company like us.